huangli712/ACFlow/docs/src/man/install.md

 # [Installation](@id install)

 It is an easy task to install the ACFlow toolkit.
-First, since it is written in pure Julia language, it is necessary to install the Julia runtime environment at first.
+First, since it is written in pure Julia language, it is necessary to install the Julia runtime environment in advance.
 The newest version of Julia is always preferred (version > 1.60).
-Since the core codes only rely on Julia's built-in standard library, no the third-party packages are needed.
+Because the core codes only rely on Julia's built-in standard library, no the third-party packages are needed.
 Second, just download source codes of the ACFlow toolkit from its github repository.
 It should be a compressed file, such as `acflow.zip` or `acflow.tar.gz`.
 Please uncompress it in your favorite directory by using the following commands:

 ```shell
 $ unzip acflow.zip